pttry/alta/README.md

 - Supply tables [supp2014.xlsx](outdata/supp2014.xlsx) and [supp2014.csv](outdata/supp2014.csv)

+# Code to estimate regional input-output tables

+Python and GEMPACK code for constructing a regional input output tables and a regional CGE database for Finland using official published data.

+The estimation can be done running `main.py`.

-### See README/dataprocess.txt and workflow.docx for details!
+ See README/dataprocess.txt and workflow.docx for details!